 About

-Previously, I worked as a Computer Engineer building simulation systems.
+Prior to my Ph.D., I worked as a Computer Engineer building high-fidelity physics simulations in Unreal Engine 4.
 I hold a B.Sc. in Computer Science, Physics, and Mathematics (Triple Major) from Vanderbilt University.

 Selected Manuscripts